nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Listing all free time for the given day : `list-freetime`

+Lists all the freetime for the given day

+Format: `list-freetime DATE`

+* Displays a list of all the blocks of free time the user has in the given day, within the 9am to 5pm window of that day
+* If there is no free time, there will be no blocks of free time that will be displayed
+  * This indicates that the entire day is not free
+* If there are no interviews on that day, the block of free time listed will be: `from: 09:00 to: 17:00`
+  * This indicates that the entire day is free
+* If the `DATE` not valid at all, this error message will be shown:`Please specify a valid date!`
+* If the `DATE` is valid but in the past, this error message will be shown:`Input date cannot be in the past!`

+Examples:
+* `list-freetime 12/12/2099`
+* `list-freetime 12-12-2099`

+Accepted time formats (to replace `DATE` with):
+* `dd/mm/yyyy`
+* `dd-mm-yyyy`

 ### Listing all interviews for today : `list-i-today`

+Displays all the interviews that the user has on the day the command is executed

+Format: `list-i-today`

+* Lists all interviews that have a start date that falls on the day on which the user executed the command
+  * For example, if the user executed this command on 12/12/2023, the app will display all the interviews that the user has scheduled on 12/12/2023
+* If there are no interviews scheduled on the day on which the command was executed, the app will not display any interviews
+* Upon successful execution of the command, this message will be
+shown: `Listed all interviews today`

+Example: `list-i-today`

 ### Marking an interview : `mark`